 A true NDE will have similarities with other NDE accounts.
 Even if all these criteria are met, authenticated accounts should still be viewed through a specific lens.

 At the very beginning of his work on NDEs, Fr.
 Spitzer has a disclaimer:

 “I cite the evidence of near-death experiences with caution, because there are many books written on this subject that are not scientific or based on any clinical, cross-cultural, long term study, but rather on a few anecdotes taken to the extreme.
 Some of these nonscientific books have rather manipulative agendas, and some are quite cultic in character.”

 In 1982, a Gallup survey indicated that approximately 8 million adults in the United States had had a near-death experience (a significantly large population from which to take accurate samples).

 These findings have been published and peer-reviewed in the following studies:

 - Parnia et al. at Southampton University (2014)

-When we hear individual accounts of NDEs, we can of course believe that the person sharing the story is telling the truth, but, much like other personal spiritual encounters, we should take them as subjective experiences.
+When we hear individual accounts of NDEs, we can, of course, believe that the person sharing the story is telling the truth.
+Still, much like other personal spiritual encounters, we should take them as subjective experiences.